MouriNaruto/MouriDocs/docs/21/ReadMe.md

 It's good for me.
 I only need to write UEFI applications which only support Hyper-V Generation 2 Virtual Machines, which is enough for my proof of concept level ideas.
 It can help me avoid to adapt to the specific hardwares which need to write a lot of assembly codes.
+Also, I love the lightweight design, lol.

 Note: The Windows builtin Hyper-V client is really hard to use.
-It makes me hesitate, until [Ben (Bingxing) Wang] told me that you can use Hyper-V Host Compute System API to implement the third-party Hyper-V client, especially the stateless design.
+It makes me hesitate, until [Ben (Bingxing) Wang] told me that you can use Hyper-V Host Compute System API which was newly at that time to implement the third-party Hyper-V client, especially its stateless design may good for you, and you can use ILSpy to learn how to use that.
 I had used several months to implement that and make it open source at GitHub.
 If some people need to use the third-party Hyper-V Host Compute System API created by me, please refer to the [NanaBox].
 I hope that project can help people who have the same feeling as me.

 [Ben (Bingxing) Wang]: https://github.com/imbushuo
 [NanaBox]: https://github.com/M2Team/NanaBox